ohtheirany/mycalm/README.md

 A desktop-first visual meditation platform designed for office workers to restore mindfulness during the workday.
 And intended as a tool for clinical psychologists and their patients.

+This was an experiment in AI-assisted coding:
-Meditation instruction, second by second invocation logic coded manually.
+*Meditation instruction, second by second invocation logic coded manually.
-Everything else AI coded.
+*Everything else AI coded.

 ## Features
 - Meditation duration: 5mins